Abbeyf123/React19-with-jest-setup/README.md

-# React 19 Testing Starter with typecsript and jest
+# React 19 Testing Starter with typescript and jest

 A ready-to-use starter template for React 19 projects with Jest, React Testing Library, and TypeScript pre-configured.